Triangle

 National Covid-19 Vaccination Uptake Reporting Specification

-PRIMIS has been commissioned by UKHSA to develop and maintain the national data specification that will assist in the identification of priority patients for the Covid-19 vaccination programme and will additionally allow all GP clinical system suppliers to provide regular activity reports regarding vaccine uptake to UKHSA and Government.
+PRIMIS has been commissioned by UKHSA to develop and maintain the national data specification to assist in the identification of priority patients for the Covid-19 vaccination programme and will additionally allow all GP clinical system suppliers to provide regular activity reports regarding vaccine uptake to UKHSA and Government (ImmForm data returns).

-This data specification comprises all the relevant SNOMED clinical terms (over 17,000 codes) and the inherent logical business rules that help to identify eligible patients and assign them to the relevant recall groups.
-An equivalent specification has also been produced in legacy terminology (Read Version 2) for the devolved nations within the UK.
+This data specification comprises all the relevant SNOMED clinical terms (over 25,000 codes) and the inherent logical business rules that help to identify eligible patients and assign them to the relevant recall groups.

 Please note that the specification is a technical document and its interpretation requires a high degree of knowledge and experience of SNOMED clinical terms, logical business rules and electronic health records in general practice.
 It has been designed for use by NHS colleagues involved in the management of data/data flows for the Covid-19 vaccination programme and we reserve the right to approve access to the specification on this basis only.